lambdaworks/fp-workshop-2019/README.md

  - Running the project

    To run the project you should type `sbt run` and choose which program you want to run.
-   If you want to automatically choose the specific class you should run for example.
+   If you want to automatically choose the specific class you should run for example:
    ```
    sbt "runMain io.lambdaworks.workshop.immutability.Immutability"
    ```